bimsi/sales_data_analysis/README.md

 - Python (Pandas for data manipulation, Matplotlib & Seaborn for visualization)

 ### C. Key Findings
-- The dataset covers sales from [start date] to [end date].
+- The dataset covers sales from January 29, 2003 to May 31, 2005.
-- Total sales amounted to [total sales value].
+- Total sales amounted to $2,261,756.77.
-- The average order value was [average order value].
+- The average order value was $3,842.61.
-- [Number] unique customers were recorded in the dataset.
+- 92 unique customers were recorded in the dataset.
-- Monthly sales trends showed [increasing/declining/stable] performance.
+- Monthly sales trends showed stable (the data shows consistent sales activity without a clear upward or downward trend over time)
-- The top-performing product category was [category name].
+- The top-performing product category was Classic Cars.

 ### D. Recommendations
 - Focus on promoting high-performing product categories.